firesidetoolkit/firesidetoolkit.github.io/support.md

 ### Selecting Background Sound of a Path
 On the right side of the "Dialogues" tab of the "Edit Path" screen, check the "Use Background Music" box.
 You will be prompted to select the file location of the sound you would like to use (.ogg, .wav, .flac, .aiff files only).
-The box will remain checked to identify that a sound has been selected for the path.
+The box will remain checked to identify that a sound has been selected for the Path.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save the sound.

 ### Adding Dialogue